The Ins and Outs (and Tight Squeezes) of Closet Design: 5 Space Planning Tips

 Again, don’t put it in the corner: You don’t want to open the drawer and have it hit clothes on the adjacent wall.

 Want to see what that looks like in real life?
-I took a picture in my client’s closet, where a famous closet design company had installed drawers that hit his suits when the drawer was opened.
+I took a picture in my client’s closet.
+A famous closet design company had installed drawers that hit his suits when the drawer was opened.
+Basic Closet 101: don’t make the drawers bump up against the clothes.

 Now you have the fundamentals of good closet design.
 But there is a lot more to closet design than just these tips.
 Can I help you with your closet design or remodel?
 Contact me!